fusterma/JUAS2024B/Tutorials2024.md

 Figure 6: Chromaticity correction scheme.
 </p>

+Questions:

-1. Add 0.5 m long sextupoles attached to the quadrupoles.
-With a matching block adjust the vertical and horizontal chromaticity of the cell (global parameters: DQ1 and DQ2) to zero, by powering the two sextupoles (K2_1 and K2_2).
+1. Install two 0.5 m long sextupoles attached to the two quadrupoles.
+With a MAD-X matching block adjust the vertical and horizontal chromaticity of the cell (global parameters: DQ1 and DQ2) to zero, by powering the two sextupoles ($K2_{1}$ and $K2_{2}$).

 <p align="center">
 <img src="Figures/Tutorial5_FODO.png" width="50%"/>